aleenakelkar/Block-Blast/README.md

 ## Modifications

 ### Set of Preset Blocks taken from Tetris Fall 2023
 We wanted to create a random block generator, where the options are from 7 preset blocks.
 This was done by an array, similiar to the old Tetris project where they select a block option from an array.
 Each index marks where the block will extend to, essentially adding a new square there.
+The same logic applies for colors, as there are preset colors and the random generator should just select from this constant color type.

 ### `Block_Blast_Game.vhd`
 ```
   constant SHAPES : all_shapes_t := (